OpenVPN TAP adapter MTU in Windows

 Properly Adjusting TAP MTU in Windows

 Windows provides us with a way to properly adjust the interfaces MTU.
-The correct way to so is via netsh interface and works from windows vista upward.
+The correct way to so is via netsh

-• Open cmd as administrator
+as administrator -

-• To see the effective interfaces MTU for IPv4 traffic:
+To see the effective interfaces MTU for IPv4 traffic:

 netsh interface ipv4 show subinterface